jpnt/.dotfiles/vim/.vim/tutorial.md

 # How to use this Vim config:

 My configuration is heavily inspired by Max Cantor's presentation called 'How to Do 90% of What Plugins Do (With Just Vim)', if you are interested go check it out!
+Please view this file in raw format (some text disappears when converted to markdown).

 # Find files